 There are certain circumstances in which the USPTO will allow the application process to be expedited.
 You can request an expedited application process in matters of litigation, when there’s the possibility of trademark infringement, or when there exists a need to get a U.S. trademark to obtain a registration in a foreign country.

 If any of these scenarios apply to you then it’s best to consult with a trademark attorney who can advise you on what steps you should take to request expedited processing.

-Additional Information on Trademark Registration for Lancaster Businesses
+Why Trademark Registration Matters for Lancaster Businesses

 Trademarks Services for Lancaster Businesses